Best Executive Or Club Lounges At Hotels In Seoul

 5. JW Marriott Dongdaemun Square Seoul

-JW Marriott Dongdaemun Square Seoul is an excellent hotel that treats its Marriott Bonvoy members particularly well with frequent upgrades for their Gold level customers to their executive level, including lounge access.
+JW Marriott Dongdaemun Square Seoul is an excellent hotel that treats its Marriott Bonvoy members particularly well with frequent upgrades for their Gold-level customers to their executive level, including lounge access.
 This hotel’s location is great in the Dongdaemun area, which is lively and fun.
 The areas of Insadong (the most happening area in Seoul) and Itaewon are also close by.
-It is also near Seoul’s touristy areas, like a Korean traditional market and Zaha Hadid-designed Design Plaza.
+It is also near Seoul’s touristy areas, like a traditional Korean market and Zaha Hadid-designed Design Plaza.

 JW Marriott Dongdaemun Square is considered boutique by some as it only has around 170 rooms (some of which look out over Dongdaemun gate), which is intimate compared to the 601 rooms at the Grand Hyatt above.
 The pool at the JW Marriott Dongdaemun Square is nice but too small for all paying guests, and they charge for access unless you are an elite Bonvoy member.